Ether Lipids

 Data from Schmid, H.H.O. and Takahashi, T. Biochim.
 Biophys.
 Acta, 164, 141-147 (1968); DOI.

-Non-acylated 1-O-alkyl-sn-glycerols are present in trace amounts in animal tissues, including human breast milk.
-While it is possible that they have some biological activity, it is more likely that they act as an inert reservoir for biosynthesis of platelet-activating factor.
+Non-acylated 1-O-alkyl-sn-glycerols are present in trace amounts in animal tissues, including human breast milk, where it is likely that they act as an inert reservoir for biosynthesis of platelet-activating factor.
 Fecapentaenes are mono-alkyl-glycerols produced in animals by colonic bacteria and have five conjugated double bonds in the alkyl moiety (12 or 14 carbons in total); they have genotoxic and mutagenic potential.

 3. Phospholipids with Ether-Linked Substituents